Heydon/cress/README.md

 });
 ```

-The neat thing is that every element matching `.test` will now share an embedded stylesheet identified by `cress-wi5xdkbb9-red`.
+The neat thing is that every element matching `.test` will now share an embedded stylesheet identified by `wi5xdkbb9-red`.
 The `wi5xdkbb9` part is shared by _all_ `.test` elements, and the `red` part is shared by all `.test` elements _where the `color` prop is `red`_.
 This saves on redundancy.

-Now... if you apply the `data-color="blue"` attribution to one or more of your `.test` elements, their identifier will become `cress-wi5xdkbb9-blue` and a new stylesheet will be created to serve them differently.
+Now... if you apply the `data-cress-color="blue"` attribution to one or more of your `.test` elements, their identifier will become `wi5xdkbb9-blue` and a new stylesheet will be created to serve them differently.

-Every default prop can be overridden with an attribute of the pattern `data-[name of prop]`.
+Every default prop can be overridden with an attribute of the pattern `data-cress-[name of prop]`.
 You don't need to use props (you may just want the scoping feature) but they're v nice.

 ## Reactivization